Influenza H1N1 virus

 When people read the obituaries, they saw the influenza deaths next to the war or postwar dead.
 The virus may not have had a significant psychological effect or may have appeared to be a continuation of the war's horrors, especially in Europe where the war's toll was great.

-The length of the pandemic and the conflict may have also had an impact.
 Normally, the sickness would only stay in one place for a month before moving on.

 But even though it was initially anticipated that the conflict would end quickly, it had already been going on for four years when the epidemic began.